Define a System of Coordinates

 Enter the known base distance at the bottom into the field below the list "New base distance of stereo camera".

-If the tripod has been calibrated, i.e. the distance between the high and low position is known exactly, you simply select an upper and a lower image of a sphere as the left and right image.
-The images should point in the same direction.
+If the tripod has been calibrated, i.e. the distance between the high and low positions is known exactly, select an image of the upper sphere and lower sphere.
+For reasons of accuracy, both images should look in the same direction.

 By entering the known base distance in the field "New base distance of stereo camera" the photo block is rescaled.

-To align the photo block, it is best to select a picture that:
+To align the photo block, it is best to select an image that:

 Calibration of Stereo Cameras and Base Distances.